JonathanKantor/COVID-Heart-Cells-Analysis/README.md

 /results: Contains the generated plots and analysis outputs.

 # Research Paper
-For a detailed understanding of the methods and findings, please refer to our research paper: [paper]
+For a detailed understanding of the methods and findings, please reach out to access my research paper.

 # Installation
 To set up this project locally, follow these steps: